Plotly, F# and Response of India to Covid Crisis

 |> Chart.withXAxisStyle("Week")

-Here how it looks once cell is executed.
+Here's how it looks once the cell is executed.

-As you can see in the graph, vaccination is keeping the covid number as down as much as possible.
-One can surely conclude that vaccine works and in the case of India, both vaccines are indigenous.
+As you can see in the graph, vaccination is keeping the COVID numbers down as much as possible.
+One can surely conclude that vaccines work and in the case of India, both vaccines are indigenous.